 Mr. Thomas John Muthoot has been re-appointed as the Managing Director of the Company for a period of three years with effect from February 1, 2019, by way of an agreement with the Company dated January 31, 2019, pursuant to the board resolution dated December 14, 2018.
-The current remuneration payable to the managing director, is as follows:
+The current remuneration payable to the managing director is 5% of the net profits of the Company, as permitted under Section 197 of the Companies Act, 2013.